Beyond Words: Multimodal LLM Knows When to Speak: Methodology

-In addition, we also construct the \textbf{Full-Videos} dataset (split similarly for training/test sets) for evaluating the model’s ability to determine ``when to speak'' in a continuous dialogue setting, using the collected 357 videos.
-For each video in this dataset, we retain all overlapping clips with a window size of 10 seconds and a stride of 0.5 seconds, resulting in a dense sequence of time-aligned response-type labels that reflect the model's speaking and reaction decisions.
-This setup enables fine-grained temporal evaluations.
-Example instances from the dataset are provided in the supplementary material.
+Second, we use the remaining 20 videos to construct the \textbf{Full-Videos} dataset for evaluating the model’s ability to determine ``when to speak'' in a continuous dialogue setting.
+For each video, we obtain its annotations by labeling overlapping short clips with a duration $\Delta t$ and a stride $\delta$ from the very beginning, resulting in a dense sequence of time-aligned response-type annotations that reflect the ground truth temporal decisions.
+This setup enables fine-grained temporal evaluations in real-world scenarios.

+To verify the annotation quality, we conduct a human evaluation study on the Short-Clips dataset, as described in the following Sec. \ref{sec:humanstudy}.
+More details on the data collection pipeline, segment pre-processing, response type annotation, dataset construction, and uncertainty handling for full-video setup are provided in Appendix \ref{sec:x-1}.